Camber Sands: Music

-Camber Sands is mentioned in "Europe Is Our Playground" (B-side to "Trash") by Suede, "Pulling Mussels (From the Shell)" by Squeeze (also covered by Head Automatica), "Diamonds and Pearls" by The Holloways, "Heavyweight Champion of the World" by Reverend and The Makers and "Caravan" by Nick Heyward.
+Camber Sands is mentioned in various songs such as "Pulling Mussels (From the Shell)" by Squeeze (also covered by Head Automatica), "Diamonds and Pearls" by The Holloways, "Heavyweight Champion of the World" by Reverend and The Makers and "Caravan" by Nick Heyward.
 It was also used as a title to Fatboy Slim's EP single Camber Sands.

 Feeder's 2003 video for "Forget About Tomorrow", was partially shot on the beach.
-Nine years later, Feeder later referenced Camber Sands in "Oh My", the opening track of their Generation Freakshow album.
+Nine years later, Feeder referenced Camber Sands in "Oh My", the opening track of their Generation Freakshow album.

+The 2007 song "Heavyweight Champion of the World" by Reverend & The Makers mentions that the closest the protagonist got to China was a "week in Camber Sands".

-The song "On Camber Sands" appears on Gordon Giltrap's album Troubadour, and is a common feature in his live sets.
-Jose Vanders refers to Camber Sands in her song "For Now".
+The song "On Camber Sands" appears on Gordon Giltrap's album Troubadour.

 The cover of the 1980 LP record Beat Boys In The Jet Age by mod revival band, The Lambrettas, was photographed on Camber Sands.

 The cover of the Bucks Fizz album I Hear Talk, was photographed at Camber Sands.

-Paul McCartney and his band Wings filmed the music video for their Back to the Egg album track "Baby's Request" at Camber Sands in 1979.
-This was shown as part of their 1981 TV special, on BBC 1, featuring many videos recorded entirely in the Sussex area to accompany the tracks.

 The cover of Dream Theater's 1997 album Falling Into Infinity was photographed at Camber Sands by English graphic designer Storm Thorgerson.

-The Fall mention Camber Sands in a song called "(We Are) Mod Mock Goth": "We take Viagra / And go to Camber Sands / Our shirts are well out of our pants / We are mod mock goth".

-The music video for Gabrielle Aplin's 2012 song "Home" was shot in and around Camber Sands.

-The music video for "White Coats" by Foxes, released in 2012, was partially shot on Camber Sands beach.

-Music festival All Tomorrow's Parties takes place at Pontins holiday camp in Camber Sands.
-It was founded by Barry Hogan in 1999 as an alternative to larger, more corporate festivals like Reading, with a tendency towards post-rock, avant-garde, and underground hip hop, along with more traditional rock fare.

-Throbbing Gristle released a 2019 2-disc CD live album on the Mute record label called "A souvenir of Camber Sands".

 Visual art

-Artists the Boyle Family famously made some of their first casts using resin and fibreglass on the beach at Camber Sands in 1966.
-These initial studies - some of which were unsuccessful - culminated in the Tidal Series of 1969 in which 14 separate casts were made of the same 150 × 150 cm area of beach.
-Made over a period of one week, the pieces showed in microscopic detail the way in which the tide affected the sand as it washed over the beach twice a day.
+Artists the Boyle Family made some of their first casts using resin and fibreglass on the beach at Camber Sands in 1966.
+These initial studies – some of which were unsuccessful – culminated in the Tidal Series of 1969 in which 14 separate casts were made of the same 150 × 150 cm area of beach.